0y0w/VCActivity/README.md

 # VCActivity
-Show who joins or leaves the voice chats where you are in.
+Monitor activitis of your current in voice chat and take a toast notification to show who joins or leaves.